brandonnadell/s1-t2-music-queue/docs/DEPLOY.md

 - click "Create Credentials" button and select "API KEY" from the menu
 - copy this API KEY onto your clipboard
 - navigate to /utils/youtube_api.js and delete "enter api key here"
 - paste API Key where "enter api key here" was
   - note make sure the api key is surrounded by quotation marks

+#Step 6: Deploying on local host
+- type ```npm run prod``` and the app should be deployed successfully on http://localhost:3000

-#step 6: Start Deploying on Heroku
+#step 7: Start Deploying on Heroku
 - login or create an account on https://heroku.com
 - install Heroku CLI on system
   - follow directions on https://devcenter.heroku.com/articles/heroku-cli